openvinotoolkit/training_extensions/docs/source/guide/tutorials/advanced/api_tutorial.rst

 Optimization
 ************

-To run optimization with POT on the OpenVINO™ IR model, we need to create an output model and run the optimization procedure:
+To run the optimization with POT on the OpenVINO™ IR model, we need to create an output model and run the optimization procedure:

 .. code-block::